 The Ashfield District Centre is currently confined to a small number of shops commensurate to a local centre.
-Investigations for the area shown as Planning Area B on the Strategy Map will contemplate expansion of the centre and land use mix, to accord with its district centre classification, in the longer term.
+The Strategy contemplates investigations for the area shown as Planning Area B on the Strategy Map and this may include review of the current District Level Centre Classification in response to the area's characteristics.